 For me, there was no single “aha” moment of revelation illuminating the way in living color while working in those areas of my being that lie beneath.
 Instead, there has been exploration, experience and evolving — often with gifted healers to help guide the way.
 The process is active and it is intentional.
 It can take constant adjustment, like standing in a boat riding the waves, sometimes standing still, sometimes gently rocking, and sometimes getting tossed about.

-I also learned there is no arrival at state of perfection in the practice of conscious wellness.
-Instead, I see the path toward optimal well-being as state of awareness in which we make a series of choices about what works best for us in mindful moments that make needed self-care a priority.
-An approach that nourishes our mind, body and spirit so that our whole being can flourish by bringing ourselves into a better state of balance.
+I also learned there is no arrival at a state of perfection in the practice of conscious wellness.
+Instead, I see the path toward optimal well-being as a state of awareness in which we make a series of choices about what works best for us in mindful moments that make needed self-care a priority.
+An approach that nourishes our mind, body, and spirit so that our whole being can flourish by bringing ourselves into a better state of balance.

 In addition to the conventional care I required, I added many natural healing techniques to enhance the healing process for my whole being.
 Massage, gentle yoga, acupuncture, meditation, energy work, and of course, aromatherapy.
-I continue with these practices today to help sustain my well-being, and help me back on course when I wander off.
+I continue with these practices today to help sustain my well-being and help me back on course when I wander off.
 And, in many ways I much healthier than I was in the years “before.”